peramor/GymNotes_bot/README.md

 `MONGO_HOST` - host of mongo container (optional, 127.0.0.1 by default) `MONGO_PORT` - port where mongo is running (optional, 27017)

+`SEED_MONGO` - set 'no' if uploading default exercises is not needed

 ## Scenes

 1. rest